 Moreover, increasing pressure from financial disclosures, such as those required by the Task Force on Climate-related Financial Disclosures (TCFD), demands retailers not only collect but actively report their Scope 3 data.
 With harmonized, real-time data from suppliers, retailers can confidently report on their emissions reduction efforts and demonstrate progress toward their climate goals.

-In the journey toward more sustainable retail operations, engaging suppliers is not just a best practice—it’s an essential step.
-As more companies commit to reducing their environmental impact, the retailers that prioritize supplier engagement will be best positioned to meet both regulatory requirements and customer expectations.
+In the journey toward more sustainable retail operations, supplier engagement is not just a best practice—it’s an essential step.
+As more companies commit to reducing their environmental impact, the retailers that prioritize supplier engagement for their Scope 3 management will be best positioned to meet both regulatory requirements and customer expectations.